LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 The line starts with the list of party members (unless only one member resides on the currently displayed level) and the shortened name of the team.
-Then comes the damage of the leader's weapon, after 'Calm' his current and maximum calm (composure, focus) and after 'HP' his current and maximum hit points (health).
+Then comes the damage of the leader's weapon (but regardless of the figures, each attack inflicts at least 1 damage), after 'Calm' his current and maximum calm (composure, focus) and after 'HP' his current and maximum hit points (health).
 At the end, the personal target of the leader is described, in this case a monster, with hit points drawn as a bar.